 Who Built the Colosseum?

-We don’t know the Roman Colosseum’s architect was or the number of people involved in it’s construction.
+We don’t know the Roman Colosseum’s architect was or the number of people involved in its construction.
 However, it’s safe to assume that tens of thousands of slaves were involved in building such a massive structure.
+How long did it take to build the Colosseum?
 What we do know is, it only took eight years to build.
-Constructed using a combination of concrete, brick and travertine stone, the amphitheater is 2,000 years old and going strong.
+So, what is the Colosseum made of?
+It was constructed using a combination of concrete, brick and travertine stone.
+How old is the Colosseum?
+The amphitheater is 2,000 years old and going strong.

 What was the Colosseum used for?

-Mainly, gladiatorial contests.
+Mainly, the Colosseum was used for gladiatorial contests.
 These contests took on many forms; from animal hunts, to group battles to one-on-one competitions.
 In addition, the arena witnessed public executions.
 Trained for years in Ludis (gladiator schools), these fighters duked it out for the entertainment of Roman citizens.
 While it seems cruel to our modern minds, gladiators were worshiped as idols.
 As a testament to their popularity, the games went on for over three hundred years.

 Where is the Colosseum?